The Ultimate Guide to the FTM Token

 Step 1: Enter your private key.
 Fantom’s private keys start with 0x

-Step 3: You can now create a password to be used for signing transactions.
-If you want to download the keystore file, please do so using the download button on the top bar within the wallet.
+Step 3: You can now create a password for signing transactions.
+To download the keystore file, click on the download button near the top of the page.

 9. How to receive FTM on your fWallet

-Click on the icon to copy your Opera FTM address to the clipboard.
-Send funds to your FTM wallet.
-Your balance at the top of the screen will update once your FTM is received.
+Step 2: Click on the copy icon to copy your Opera FTM address to the clipboard.
+Send funds to your wallet using the copied address.

 10. How to send FTM

-Step 1: Select Wallet in the menu and click on Send.
+Step 1: Select Wallet on the sidebar and click on Send.

-Step 4: Enter the password used to encrypt the keystore file and click Send.
+Step 3: Enter the password used to access the account/encrypt the keystore file and click Send.

 11. How to stake FTM and earn staking rewards